nyashabryan/flask-task/README.md

 ### (3)
 Add a form below the table that allows you set your current balance.
 When submitted this should store the balance using the session (http://flask.pocoo.org/docs/0.12/quickstart/#sessions) and then when the table is rendered again it should appear at the end of the table.
 Submitting multiple times should append and grow the list.

+#### Nyasha Bryan Edit

+Basically Working as required.
+Everytime the form is submitted it renders the page again with the new balance available.

 ### (4)
 Use the LUNO API to find the current price in bitcoin and display the bitcoin value of each balance entry in a new column.
 This is obviously only teh present day value but this is a toy example, so don't worry.